Kitchen Fitting Cost

 Bear in mind this will, however, take up a large section of the overall labour budget, considering it will be one of the smaller jobs involved.
 The cost to hire an architect or specialist designer is usually around £200 per day.

 However, they would usually charge by a completed job rather than per day.
-This would be around £1,000 – £2,500 for a completed design, drawing, and technical specifications.
+This would be around £1,000 to £2,500 for a completed design, drawing, and technical specifications.

 Alternatively, you could ask your carpenter (if hired) to draw up the plans for your cupboards and worktops.
-This process can also be performed by your general builder or kitchen fitted (depending on your choice of hire), obviously dependant on their skill set.
+This process can also be performed by your general builder or kitchen fitter (depending on your choice of hire), obviously dependent on their skill set.

 Having your already hired tradesmen create the plans they have to work to will allow a great level of ease for them to install and save you a reasonable amount of money in the long run.